7vikram/ARIMA-and-SARIMA/README.md

 ---

 ## **🚀 Usage**
-1. Clone this repository and ensure the dataset (`super_store.csv`) is in the same directory as the script.
+1. Clone this repository and ensure the datasets (`champagner.csv` and `super_store.csv`) are in the same directory as the scripts.
-2. Run the Python script using Jupyter Notebook or any Python IDE.
+2. Run the respective Python scripts (`champagner_forecasting.ipynb` and `super_store_forecasting.ipynb`) using Jupyter Notebook or any Python IDE.
-3. Results, including metrics and visualizations, will be generated for all three variations.
+3. Results, including metrics and visualizations, will be generated for both datasets.

 ---